TIberiu99p/ManagementSystem/README.md

 2. Navigate to the project directory: `cd ManagementSystem` 3.1.
 Open the `appsettings.json` file in the project.
 3.2 Locate the connection string for the university server.
 3.3.
-Replace the connection string with the one provided by your university's IT department.
+Replace the connection string with the one provided.
 3.4.
 Save the `appsettings.json` file.
 4. Run the application:
    - Restore the necessary packages: `dotnet restore`